Keep your love.

 The battle site was purchased for conservation on December 31, 2015, protecting this wahi pana in perpetuity.
 The ʻāina is now owned by Aloha Kuamoʻo ʻĀina, a 501(c)(3) nonprofit organization founded by the Beamer ʻohana, Kanaka ʻŌiwi cultural practitioners and lineal descendants of Ke Aliʻi Manono.

-We envision the land as a center of education for peace, justice, and reconciliation, transforming a place of conflict into a refuge for meaningful learning and place based education integrating Native Hawaiian and indigenous cultures in modern life.
+We envision the land as a center of education for peace, justice, and reconciliation, transforming a former place of conflict into a refuge for meaningful place-based learning that integrates Native Hawaiian and Indigenous cultures in modern life.

 — Our Mission

-A restored Kuamo‘o landscape will link a vibrant local community with a broad international community dedicated to cultural and ecological peace and justice.
-AKA is a Federally Registered 501c3 Non-Profit.
+A restored Kuamoʻo landscape will link a vibrant local community with a broad international community dedicated to cultural and ecological peace and justice.
+AKA is a federally registered 501(c)(3) nonprofit organization.

 — Our Vision